Linda Koop

-Legislative Voting History
+Legislative voting history

-In 2015, Linda Koop voted for Joe Straus as speaker of the house.
+In 2015, Koop voted for Joe Straus as speaker of the house.
 She voted in favor of HB 80, which placed a ban on texting and driving.
 Koop regularly has voted in favor of bills relating to occupational licensing such as HB 2267 (which would require an anesthesiologist assistant to obtain a license before practicing) and HB 1260 (which would require an occupational license for shrimp loading and off loading).
 Additionally, Koop voted in favor of HB 486 which would allow school districts to raise taxes without voter approval.
 Koop also voted in favor of the Garen Amendment of SB 19, which sought to grant special privileges to legislators and legislative staff members by categorizing their communications as confidential, reducing government transparency.

-Unseated by 3,181 votes
+2018 election

 Koop lost her bid for a third term in the state House in the general election held on November 6, 2018, when Democrats ran strongly in Dallas County.
 With 26,648 votes (47.2 percent), she was unseated by Democrat Ana-Maria Ramos, who led with 29,829 (52.8 percent).